Grade Level Counseling

 College Counseling/Grade 12

 During grade 12, the Academy's college counselor helps students and their parents navigate and complete the college admissions process and find the school which is the proper “fit” for the family.
-While college planning began in previous high school years, the college counselor helps families complete the process, including completing the Common App, requesting transcripts, getting letters of recommendation and applying for financial aid.
+While the college planning begins in previous years with the support of the other grade counselors, the college counselor helps families complete the process, including completing college applications, submitting transcripts, completing letters of recommendation, and applying for financial aid.

-For almost 25 years, Randy Fong has helped the Academy's students navigate the college admissions process.
-A graduate of Damien Memorial High School, Fong has a Master's Degree in Education from San Diego State University, and his goal each year is to send 100 percent of the senior class to a local, national or international college or university.
+For 17 years, Randall Fong has helped the Academy's students navigate the college admissions process.
+A graduate of Damien Memorial High School, Fong has a Master's Degree in Education from the University of San Diego and a Bachelor’s degree in Psychology from the University of Hawaii, Manoa.
+Each year 100 % of the senior class apply and are accepted to local, national or international colleges or universities.

 College Counselor Randy Fong | 808.734.5058, ext.
 231 | Email